 Director of Proposal Management

-Stephen Seaberry is VIATEQ’s Contract Manager.
+Stephen Seaberry is VIATEQ’s Contracts Manager.
 He has 15 years of progressive experience managing and directing the award, administration, and termination of complex electronic security system and DoD contracts.
 A veteran of the United States Marine Corps and a dedicated leader and collaborator, Mr. Seaberry combines extensive knowledge and sound judgment to guide team members through the acquisition process while maintaining compliance with all regulations, laws, and agency policies.
 He is an out-of-the-box thinker committed to developing procurement policies and agency-level regulations, procedures, instructions, and guidance that improve contracting activities and enable growth.

 Most recently, Mr. Seaberry served as a Supervisory Contracting Officer entrusted with the management of the US Marshals Services’ National Physical Security Program portfolio of contracts.
 Valued at $450 million, the NPSP is critical to the protection of nearly 1,000 federal courthouses and facilities.
 In uniform, Mr. Seaberry was recognized for directing the procurement and logistics of 6 maritime operations across the Pacific and Middle East.
 He also deployed in support of USCENTCOM Afghanistan, where he managed 57 service and construction contracts valued over $97 million.